redowlphoto/redowlphoto-site/content/about/index.md

 showDate: false
 slug: about
 showTaxonomies: false
-title: "About, Prints & Contact | RedOwlPhoto"
+title: About, Prints & Contact | RedOwlPhoto
-description: "Learn more about RedOwlPhoto.
-Minimalist fine art photography from Denmark’s east coast.
-Prints, licensing options, and contact information."
 images:
-  - "/about/portrait.jpg"
+  - /about/portrait.jpg
 showReadingTime: false
-draft: false
+description: Learn more about RedOwlPhoto.
+Minimalist fine art photography from Denmark’s east coast.
+Prints, licensing options, and contact information.
 ---
 ## About

 {{< portrait src="portrait.jpg" alt="Allan Andersen, RedOwlPhoto" >}}
+I am Allan Andersen – the photographer behind RedOwlPhoto.
 I make quiet, pared-back photographs guided by minimalism and a modernist eye for form.
 Simple lines, open horizons and muted colour keep space and stillness in the frame.
-Whether on the coast, in a city square or on a mountain path, I look for clear structure-light against edge, mass against void.
-Sea, wall, tree or passer-by: the aim is always to remove distraction so the mood of a place can surface.
-The work sits between document and abstraction, suggesting more than it states.
+The aim is always to remove distraction so the mood of a place can surface.
 Most images are from Denmark’s east coast around Mariager Fjord, Als Odde and Øster Hurup, with ongoing series elsewhere.

 ## Prints & Licensing